MichSeman/BadBank_Fullstack_Capstone/README.md

 ## The BadBank

 This Fullstack banking application emulates how a withdraw and deposit works on a bank.
-It has a login/create account that you need to use to authenticate the users access before you can use the `withdraw` and `deposit` features, the credentials for registers users are placed on the `All Data` tab.
+It has `login` and `create account` tabs that you need to sign up or in on first to authenticate the users access before you can use the `withdraw` and `deposit` features, the credentials for registers users are placed on the `All Data` tab.

 This project was bootstrapped with [Create React App].